-Finally, we examine the scalability of different algorithms with respect to the network size in Figure~\ref{fig_network_result}, for which we fix the horizon of simulations to be $4\times10^5$ rounds for different network sizes varying from 5 nodes to 30 nodes.
-For for each epoch in TnE and GoT, the length of the perturbation-based learning phase is set to start with a parameter $c_2=3\times10^3$ for a network of 5 nodes and then increase proportionally as the network size grows.
-As shown in Figures~\ref{fig_network_collision} and~\ref{fig_network_switching}, the proposed TnE algorithm and GoT experience more collisions than MC and SOC, as network size increases.
+Finally, we examine the scalability of different algorithms with respect to the network size in Figure~\ref{fig_network_result}, for which we fix the horizon of simulations to be $4\times10^5$ rounds for different network sizes varying from 5 links to 30 links.
+For for each epoch in trial-and-error learning and GoT, the length of the perturbation-based learning phase is set to start with $c_2=3\times10^3$ for a network of 5 nodes and then increase proportionally as the network size grows.
+As shown in Figures~\ref{fig_network_collision} and~\ref{fig_network_switching}, the proposed trial-and-error learning algorithm and GoT experience more collisions than MC and SOC, as the network size increases.
 This is mainly due to both the significantly longer policy exploration and the larger auxiliary state space as the network size increases.
 Again, the GoT algorithm needs significantly larger number of rounds to achieve the same level of performance as MC and SOC when the network size increases.
+This is mainly due to both the significantly longer policy exploration (i.e., controlled by parameter $f(k) = c_1$) and the larger auxiliary state space (i.e., controlled by parameter $g(k) = c_2k^{\delta}$) as the network size increases.
+Again, GoT needs significantly larger number of rounds to achieve the same level of performance as MC and SOC when the network size increases.
 As a result, it may not scale well with the network size.
-Comparatively, the proposed TnE algorithm is able to achieve the better performance (see Figure~\ref{fig_network_rewards}) than the other reference algorithms at an acceptable cost of more frequent collisions (see Figure~\ref{fig_network_collision}) and higher policy inconsistency (see Figure~\ref{fig_network_switching}) mainly due to longer exploration.
+Comparatively, our proposed algorithm is able to achieve the better performance (see Figure~\ref{fig_network_rewards}) than the other reference algorithms at an acceptable cost of more frequent collisions (see Figure~\ref{fig_network_collision}) due to a longer learning phase.